anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 This document defines a Voucher format that contains time values for expirations, which require an accurate clock in order to be processed correctly.
-Vendors planning on issuing Vouchers with expiration values must ensure that devices have an accurate clock when shipped from manufacturing facilities and take steps to prevent clock tampering.
+Vendors planning on
+issuing Vouchers with expiration values need to ensure that the devices targetted have an accurate clock when shipped from manufacturing facilities and take steps to prevent clock tampering.
-If it is not possible to ensure clock accuracy, then Vouchers with time values for expirations should not be issued.
+If it is not possible to ensure clock accuracy, then the expiration time values in Vouchers will have no meaning.

 ## Protect MASA Signing Key in HSM